ai-learning-space/sql-expert/Data Selection (Part 2)/IF Operator.md

 <aside>

-📖 `IF` — is a conditional function that allows performing conditional logic within queries
+📖 `IF` — is a conditional function that allows performing conditional logic within queries.

 </aside>